samcn8/topas/README.md

 Topas is a "from scratch" implementation I created as a hobby project with the goal of learning more about chess algorithms and Rust programming in general.

+Topas v1.3.3 has a CCRL Blitz rating which you can view [here](https://computerchess.org.uk/ccrl/404/).

 Note that Topas is a command line program and does not contain a GUI; it is meant to be interacted with via the Universal Chess Interface (UCI) protocol.
 It is recommended that users use their favorite UCI-speaking chess GUI to play against Topas.
 I recommend using my custom chess GUI - [Coral](https://github.com/samcn8/coral).
 The Stockfish Wiki also has a list of free GUIs [here](https://github.com/official-stockfish/Stockfish/wiki/Download-and-usage#download-a-chess-gui) (note that I have not tested all of these GUIs with Topas).

 The following features are implemented: